ntavelis/dockposer/README.md

 ### Laravel

 For Laravel, you need the bcmath extension that it is NOT pre-installed inside official docker images.
-Check Laravel requirements [here](https://laravel.com/docs/master/installation#server-requirements).
+Check Laravel requirements [in Laravel docs](https://laravel.com/docs/master/installation#server-requirements).

-1. Install the package by following the instructions [link](#installation)
+1. Install the package by following the [installation instructions](#installation).
 2. Add bcmath extention to require section of composer.json
     ```json
     "require": {